Get to know your family's finances

 As children get older there’s a lot to think about in terms of savings and what needs to be paid out.
 You may need to think about school and university fees and you might want to contribute to their first cars or homes.
-We have advice on both how much you should save for university fees and when and how should you save for school fees if you would like to send your kids to independent school.
+We have advice on how much you should save for university fees.

 If you’re planning to leave your estate to your children then make sure this is detailed in your will, or you could set up a trust.
 Trusts can help prevent inheritance tax having too much of an effect on the assets that are being passed on and can be written into your will or set up during your lifetime with immediate effect.